yongzesong/starter-hugo-research-group/content/home/welcome.md

 <br>
 *Everything is Spatially Associated.*
 <br>
-<span font-size:4em;">The **AI and Spatial Association Lab** has a broad impact on the advances of spatial analysis and artificial intelligence.</span>
+The **AI and Spatial Association Lab** has a broad impact on the advances of spatial analysis and artificial intelligence.